yrp604/arm64_intrinsics/README.md

 # Arm64Intrinsics for Binja

 In Binja's HLIL some useful information can be removed via unlifted instructions.
-This adds a lifter for like, five of them.
+This adds a lifter for like, five instructions.

 ### Before
 ![before](res/before.png)